 The Company focuses its capital and investment initiatives on enhancing cash flow from hotels and resorts, while at the same time selling non-core development assets.
-The Company's assets are located in southern Ontario, Canada and in 10 US States.
+As at September 30, 2021, the Company's assets were located in southern Ontario, Canada and in 10 US States.

-The Company is an offering corporation and a reporting issuer in Ontario (following the filing and receipt of a nonoffering long form prospectus in 2014) but, as of March 31, 2021, does not have any of its securities listed or quoted on any marketplace in Canada.
+The Company is an offering corporation and a reporting issuer in Ontario (following the filing and receipt of a nonoffering long form prospectus in 2014) but, as of September 30, 2021, does not have any of its securities listed or quoted on any marketplace in Canada.